abilsland/trialGame/README.md

-Contains the code for the Processing game Phase I Cancer Trial using Micrsofy Kinect motion tracking.
+Contains the code for the Processing game Phase I Cancer Trial using Micrsoft Kinect motion tracking.

 The game is used in teaching differences between A+B and Bayesian model-based phase I safety trial designs within the University of Glasgow MSc Cancer Research and Precision Oncology.
 Full description of the tutorial activity will be reported elsewhere in a manuscript outlining an investigation into student responses to the activity.